Leonardo Marcos: Artistic career

-In his book La Galerie des Beautés, Leonardo Marcos pays a tribute to feminine beauty through a series of portraits, including H.R.H.
+In his book, La Galerie des Beautés, Leonardo Marcos pays a tribute to feminine beauty through a series of portraits, including H.R.H.
 Princess Caroline of Hanovre or Setsuko Klossowska de Rola, the widow of the painter Balthus.
 During the show for the launch of the book, Leonardo Marcos also did projections of his poems and " poetic " chats, via the Internet, between the visitors and three of his models.

-He continues working for different brands as the film-maker for Hermès for all the films for the Fondation d’entreprise Hermès.
+Marcos has continued working for different brands as the film-maker for Hermès for all the films for the Fondation d’entreprise Hermès.

 Concepts

-The art of Leonardo Marcos is in the pursuit of artistic innovations.
-He invents new concepts to let poetry find a place outside of books with the goal of making it more accessible.

 Digital Poetry

 Digital poetry presents texts in the form of video projections.
 It consists in a visual poetry where the words are graphically animated.

 Electro-Poetry

 On the dance-floor of clubbing evenings, texts are read by young models chosen by Leonardo Marcos with an electro music background.

 Interactive Poetry

 Models or muses chat live on computer screens with visitors during artistic events.
 They write, depending on the type of content, excerpts from the artist's poems.